-Governance and Line Management Unit/Division/business unit
+Department and Line ManagementUnit/Division/business unit

-52% of responses captured entered that the transfusion team was in the Pathology CSU/Division/Business unit
+52% of responses indicated that the transfusion practitioner team was managed within in the Pathology CSU/Division/Business unit.

 Figure 1.
 Word cloud generated from all responses to "What CSU/Division/Business unit is your transfusion team located within your trust?"